Live from the Metropolitan Opera

-Conductors who were featured alongside Levine were: Jeffrey Tate, Nicola Rescigno, Giuseppe Sinopoli, and Charles Dutoit.
-During the intermissions of its live broadcasts, the program offered interviews and other features on opera topics; these segments were often up to a half-hour.

-During the first few years, when the various operatic performances were distributed on video cassette and even Laserdisc, Pioneer Corporation helped sponsor the program, alongside long-time sponsors: The National Endowment for the Arts, The Corporation for Public Broadcasting, and Texaco.

-Giuseppe Verdi and his operas were the most frequently performed on the program, with his creations Aida, Don Carlo, Rigoletto, Simon Boccanegra, and Un Ballo in Maschera being performed in two separate performances a piece, while Otello, was performed thrice (albeit seasons apart).
-In contrast, Georges Bizet's Carmen, Giacomo Puccini's La Boheme, Il Tabbaro, and Tosca, Richard Strauss' Elektra, Wolfgang Amadeus Mozart's Don Giovanni and Le Nozze di Figaro, and Gaetano Donizetti's L'Elisir d'Amore were performed seasons apart on two separate occasions a piece.

 Live from the Met functioned as a supplement to the company's regular Saturday Metropolitan Opera radio broadcasts.
 During its first fifteen years the program was frequently simulcast, enabling some audiences to hear the opera in stereo via radio as well.
-Hosts included Tony Randall, Speight Jenkins, Alexander Scourby, Joanne Woodward, F. Murray Abraham, and Garrick Utley.
+Hosts included noted comedian and actor Tony Randall, Francis Robinson (the long-time assistant manager and press director of the Metropolitan Opera widely known as "Mr. Metropolitan Opera,"), noted lecturer and Seattle Opera dignitary Speight Jenkins, Alexander Scourby, Academy Award winning actress Joanne Woodward, Academy Award winning actor F. Murray Abraham, and news broadcaster Garrick Utley.
 The announcer was Peter Allen.

+During the first few years, when the various operatic performances were distributed on video cassette and even Laserdisc, Pioneer Corporation helped sponsor the program, alongside long-time sponsors: The National Endowment for the Arts, The Corporation for Public Broadcasting, and Texaco.

+Giuseppe Verdi and his operas were the most frequently performed on the program, with his creations Aida, Don Carlo, Rigoletto, Simon Boccanegra, and Un Ballo in Maschera being performed in two performances a piece, while Otello and even Wolfgang Amadeus Mozart's Don Giovanni were performed thrice (albeit seasons apart).
+In contrast, Georges Bizet's Carmen, Giacomo Puccini's La Boheme, Il Tabbaro, and Tosca, Richard Strauss' Elektra, Mozart's Le Nozze di Figaro, and Gaetano Donizetti's L'Elisir d'Amore were performed seasons apart on two occasions a piece.

+Two of the most featured tenors on Live from the Met were Luciano Pavarotti (left) and Placido Domingo (right) who performed several operas on the highly-acclaimed show, from 1977 to the late 1990s (shown here in 1996).